-Although you can choose many vegan protein powders — such as pea, soy, hemp, and rice — figuring out the best option can be confusing because not all plant proteins are equally beneficial.
+There are many vegan protein powders to choose from like pea, soy, hemp, and rice.
+However, it can be confusing to find the best option because not all plant proteins are equally beneficial.
 Here’s what you need to know.

 Most plant proteins are incomplete and don’t contain all of the amino acids your body needs.
 (We’re looking at you, rice protein and hemp.)